Richmond Hospital: Future Expansion plans

 In March 2018, the ministry announced a new acute-care building for the hospital.
 The new building shall include more beds and alleviate the concerns that the original building shall collapse due to seismic activity.
 In July 2020, the province announced that the building will be bigger than the one announced in 2018.
 In addition to the acute tower, it shall include an expanded emergency room, ICU, pharmacy, pediatric unit, and surgical suit.
 It will also add 113 new beds.
 Completion of the business plan for the project is expected in September 2020, with construction starting soon after.
-It is due to open 2024.
+It is due to open in 2024.